And greetings to you, thrill seekers, music lovers, conversationalists all across.

 And I don't even know who it is.

-Uh you know, I this all got started when I cringed when I saw the the use of the term pre-mortem on a on a blog site called Instapundit.
+This all got started when I cringed when I saw the use of the term pre-mortem on a blog site called Instapundit.

-And it was it just it it it it hurt me, it irritated me as much as when Tom Davis, Congressman from Virginia, goes on meet the press and starts speculating Bob Schiefer, whatever it was, and starts counting up the number of seats his party is gonna lose.
+It irritated me as much as when Tom Davis, congressman from Virginia, goes on to meet the press and starts speculating, Bob Schaefer, whatever it was, and starts counting up the number of seats his party is going to lose.

-I don't see the Democrats out there even when they know they're gonna lose, talking about how bad it's gonna be and how many seats are gonna lose.
+I don't see the Democrats out there, even when they know they're going to lose, talking about how bad it's going to be and how many seats are going to lose.

 I just don't see it.

-I I've I've been in this game a long time, and I've played a lot of competitive sports and I've worked for competitive sports teams professionally, and I I've never seen anybody want to lose as a means of advancing.
+I've been in this game a long time and I've played a lot of competitive sports and I've worked for competitive sports teams professionally and I've never seen anybody want to lose as a means of advancing.

 Mets didn't want to lose last night.